Price Lists

 *Note: Starting 16 December 2025, the function of Quantity Select is improved.

-1- when setting Limit purchasing quantity, the buying experience will be improved to fix the issue of not checking out successfully due to inventory.
+1- When setting Limit purchasing quantity, the buying experience will be improved to fix the issue of not checking out successfully due to inventory.
 This applied to Product Page, Collection Page, Quick Order Page, Cart Page.

 For example: Product A